-The New Zealand Hoki Fishery was the first fishery in the world to be MSC certified.
-Our orange roughy and southern blue whiting fisheries are now also MSC certified.
+We’re proud that the New Zealand Hoki Fishery was the first white fish fishery in the world to be certified to the MSC standard for a well-managed and sustainable fishery.
+Our orange roughy, ling, hake and southern blue whiting fisheries are now also MSC certified.

 The Quota Management System (QMS) has been operating in New Zealand for over 30-years, solidifying New Zealand's reputation as a world leader in sustainable fisheries management.